NoelDeMartin/proxy/README.md

 ## Development

 For development, you can clone the repository and serve it using [Laravel Sail](https://laravel.com/docs/sail).
-Make sure to also compile assets as with `npm`.
+Make sure to also compile assets with `npm` and add the domain to `/etc/hosts`.

 ```sh
 git clone git@github.com:NoelDeMartin/proxy.git proxy